c3bottles/c3bottles/INSTALL.md

 # Installation

-0. Make sure all the dependencies are installed.
+1. Make sure all the dependencies are installed.
     On Debian using Apache, you can do:

         $ apt-get install python-flask python-flask-sqlalchemy \
                           python-flask-login libapache2-mod-wsgi imagemagick \
                           gdal-bin python-gdal

-1. Copy the files into some directory readable by the web server.
+2. Copy the files into some directory readable by the web server.
     You can clone the repository from Github:

         $ git clone https://github.com/der-michik/c3bottles.git

-2. Create a configuriation file `config.py`.
+3. Create a configuriation file `config.py`.
 You will find a template for the configuration in the file `config.default.py`. c3bottles will not work if no config.py with the required settings is present.
+You have to configure at least a database URI and a secret key.

-3. Configure your database accordingly.
+4. Configure your database accordingly.
 The user for c3bottles needs full access to the database.
 If you use SQLite, the web server needs write access to the directory containing the `*.db` file and the file itself.

-4. Initialize the database using the Python interpreter:
+5. Initialize the database using the Python interpreter:

         $ cd /path/to/c3bottles
         $ python
         >>> from c3bottles import db
         >>> db.create_all()

+6. Configure the users needed and their passwords in `model/user.py` as needed.
+To generate password hashes, you can do the following:

+        $ python
+        >>> from werkzeug.security import generate_password_hash
+        >>> generate_password_hash("foo")

-5. Configure your webserver accordingly to run the WSGI application.
+7. Configure your webserver accordingly to run the WSGI application.
 Apache needs something like this to run c3bottles as the document root of a host:

         WSGIScriptAlias / /path/to/c3bottles/c3bottles.wsgi
         Alias /static /path/to/c3bottles/static

-6. To be able to use the drop point map, you first have to generate the map tiles.
+8. To be able to use the drop point map, you first have to generate the map tiles.
 The standard source file for the map is `static/img/map.png`.
 For tile generation, the image has to be a square whose height/width is a power of 2.
 It is useful to resize and enlarge the image to the next power